 403 Commonwealth was built with a window in the western party wall with shutters which opened over the house at 405 Commonwealth.
 On December 23, 1901, Samuel Carr entered into an agreement with Mary DuBois, owner of 405 Commonwealth, specifying that the owner of 403 Commonwealth was to remove the window and shutters if requested to do so at any time by the owner of 405 Commonwealth.
 Mary DuBois entered into a similar agreement with Louise Amory, owner of 407 Commonwealth, which also had windows in its party wall with 405 Commonwealth.

-By the 1903-1904 winter season, Samuel and Susan (Tarbox) Carr, had made 403 Commonwealth their home.
-They previously had lived at 296 Marlborough.
-They also maintained a home in Manchester, Massachusetts.
+In March of 1903, Samuel and Susan (Tarbox) Carr made 403 Commonwealth their home.
+They had lived at the Hotel Somerset while awaiting completion of the house, and at 296 Marlborough before that.
+They also maintained a home, the Jungle, in Manchester, Massachusetts.

 Samuel Carr was former Cashier of the National Hide and Leather Bank.
 In 1882, he was named president of the Central National Bank, and in 1883, he became secretary to Frederick Lothrop Ames, then the largest real estate owner in Boston.
 He subsequently became a trustee of the Ames Estate.
 Samuel Carr also was an organist and composer.

 On September 23, 1907, Samuel Carr transferred 403 Commonwealth into his wife’s name.

 Samuel Carr died in May of 1922.
 Susan Carr continued to live at 403 Commonwealth and in Manchester until her death in February of 1930.